- What is PCOS?

 Symptoms & Causes of PCOS

-- Irregular or absent menstrual cycles: Often due to lack of ovulation, this is one of the primary reasons individuals seek care.
+- Irregular or absent menstrual cycles: Lack of ovulation is one of the primary reasons individuals seek care.

-- Excess hair growth (hirsutism): Pattern hair growth on the face, arms, chest, or back, driven by elevated androgen levels.
+- Excess hair growth (hirsutism): Pattern hair growth on the face, arms, chest, or back is driven by elevated androgen levels.

-- Acne or oily skin: Caused by increased androgens, particularly in the jawline or T-zone.
+- Acne or oily skin: Caused by increased androgens, skin concerns appear in the jawline or T-zone.

-- Thinning hair or hair loss: Particularly on the crown or temples.
+- Thinning hair or hair loss: Hair starts to thin, particularly on the crown or temples.

-- Weight gain: Especially in the abdominal area, which is closely linked to insulin resistance and hormonal imbalance.
+- Weight gain: Weight gain in the abdominal area is closely linked to insulin resistance and hormonal imbalance.

-- Difficulty getting pregnant: Due to arrested follicle development and lack of ovulation, PCOS is a common cause of infertility.
+- Difficulty getting pregnant: Infertility concerns grow due to arrested follicle development and lack of ovulation.

-The causes of PCOS are multifactorial, but a central driver is insulin resistance.
-When insulin levels are high, they signal the ovaries to produce more androgens (male hormones) instead of estrogen.
-This hormonal imbalance disrupts the development of ovarian follicles, preventing ovulation and triggering many of the hallmark symptoms.
+The causes of PCOS are multifactorial, but one of the central drivers is insulin resistance.
+When insulin levels remain elevated, they signal the ovaries to produce more androgens (male hormones) instead of estrogen.
+This hormonal imbalance disrupts normal follicle development, interferes with ovulation, and leads to many of the hallmark symptoms associated with PCOS.

 Other contributing factors include: